Cefaclor

 FAQs

 Cefaclor contains Cefaclor, an antibiotic that works by interfering with the formation of the bacterial cell wall (a protective covering) that is necessary for their survival.
-Thereby damages the bacterial cell wall and kills bacteria.
+Thus, it damages the bacterial cell wall and kills bacteria.

-Yes, Cefaclor may be used to treat lung infection caused by bacteria.
+Yes, Cefaclor may be used to treat lung infections caused by bacteria.
 Cefaclor is an antibiotic that kills bacteria and prevents the spread of infection.

 Cefaclor may cause diarrhoea as a common side effect.
-However, if the condition persists, worsens or if you notice blood or mucus in stools, avoid taking Cefaclor and consult a doctor immediately.
+However, if the condition persists, worsens or if you notice blood or mucus in stools, avoid giving Cefaclor to your child and consult a doctor immediately.

 No, Cefaclor is not used to treat viral infections.
 Cefaclor is an antibiotic which is used to treat only bacterial infections.